nathan-the-coder/task-tracker-cli/README.md

 A simple command-line task tracker built in Python.
 This tool allows you to add, delete, update, and manage tasks efficiently.

+## Project Reference

+This task tracker CLI program is a solution to the task-tracker CLI project from [roadmap.sh](https://roadmap.sh/projects/task-tracker).

 ## Features
 - Add new tasks
 - Delete tasks